Articaine and Epinephrine Injection

-Ischemic injury and necrosis have been described following use of articaine with epinephrine and have been postulated to be due to vascular spasm of terminal arterial branches.
+Ischemic injury and necrosis has been described following use of articaine with epinephrine and has been postulated to be due to vascular spasm of terminal arterial branches.

-The administration of local anesthetic solutions containing epinephrine to patients receiving monoamine oxidase inhibitors, nonselective beta-adrenergic antagonists, or tricyclic antidepressants may produce severe, prolonged hypertension.
+The administration of local anesthetic solutions containing epinephrine to patients receiving monoamine oxidase inhibitors, nonselective beta-adrenergic antagonists or tricyclic antidepressants may produce severe, prolonged hypertension.
 Phenothiazines and butyrophenones may reduce or reverse the pressor effect of epinephrine.
-Concurrent use of these agents should be avoided; however, in situations when concurrent therapy is necessary, careful patient monitoring is essential [see Warnings and Precautions (5.2)].
+Concurrent use of these agents should generally be avoided.
+In situations when concurrent therapy is necessary, careful patient monitoring is essential [see Warnings and Precautions (5.1)].

 USE IN SPECIFIC POPULATIONS

-There are no adequate and well-controlled studies in pregnant women with Articaine HCl and Epinephrine.
+There are no adequate and well-controlled studies in pregnant women with articaine with epinephrine.
 Articaine hydrochloride and epinephrine (1:100,000) has been shown to increase fetal deaths and skeletal variations in rabbits when given in doses approximately 4 times the maximum recommended human dose (MRHD).
 Articaine HCl and Epinephrine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.